Best Weighted Blankets: Reviews and Buyer’s Guide

 After the successful Kickstarter campaign for the Gravity Blanket in 2017, hundreds of other weighted blankets popped up in the market.
 Some customers still use them for anxiety-related issues, while others enjoy the comfort a weighted blanket brings.
 Because there’s such a variety of weighted blankets to choose from, finding the best one for your particular needs can be a headache.

-To make your search easier, we cover our eight favorite weighted blankets as well as what to consider before choosing one.
+To make your search easier, we cover our favorite weighted blankets as well as what to consider before choosing one.

 Best Weighted Blanket

 |Calmforter||The Calmforter was developed by a team of healthcare professionals and comes with an extra cozy, Minky cover for cold nights.||$119|

 |Good Knight Weighted Blanket||Good Knight's weighted blanket is hypoallergenic and designed for people with autism, ADD, and anxiety.
 It's available in three weight options.||$54-70|